NgwenyaLindo/test-repository/README.md

 # my very first repo
-Kalob is a n awesome teacher!
+Kalob is an awesome teacher!
 He will get a nice review.